-Upon determining that bullying or retaliation has occurred, the principal, assistant principal, or designee will promptly notify the parents or guardians of the target(s) and the aggressor(s) of this.
-If the alleged target(s) and alleged aggressor(s) attend different schools, the principal receiving the report shall inform the principal of the other student's school, who shall notify the student's parents of the report and procedures.
+Upon determining that bullying or retaliation has occurred, the Principal, Associate Principal, or designee will promptly notify the parents or guardians of the target(s) and the student aggressor(s) of this.
+There may be circumstances in which the Principal or designee contacts parents or guardians prior to any investigation.
+If the alleged target(s) and alleged aggressor(s) attend different schools, the Principal receiving the report shall inform the Principal of the other student's school, who shall notify the student's parents of the report and procedures.
+All notices to parents will be consistent with the state regulations at 603 CMR 49.00.